rstudio/education.rstudio.com/content/blog/2020-07-01-learning-learnr/index.md

 good idea of the learnr package execution flow.
-[PR #390](https://github.com/rstudio/learnr/pull/390) was a much more difficult one which adds support for chaining setup chunks, which can alleviate the tedious process of building up setup code for incremental exercises as voiced by many.
-It was by far one of the most technical challenges I've had to tackle so far, but I am very excited to say that this particular PR also paves the way for a cleaner approach on non-R exercises, by changing how we process exercises, but that's for another post!
+[PR #390](https://github.com/rstudio/learnr/pull/390) was a much more difficult one which adds support for chaining setup chunks, which can alleviate the tedious process of building up setup code for incremental exercises as voiced by many (see issue [#72](https://github.com/rstudio/learnr/issues/72)).
+It was by far one of the most technical challenges I've had to tackle so far, but I am very excited to say that this particular PR also paves the way for a cleaner approach on non-R exercises by changing how we process exercises.
+But, that's for another post!

 Although we are not there yet to make Python lessons in learnr, I look